COST vs MDLZ: Which is Better to Buy in 2026?

 Should I invest in COST or MDLZ for long term?

-For long-term investing, consider that COST has BUY rating with 81% confidence, while MDLZ has HOLD rating with 74% confidence.
+For long-term investing, consider that COST has a A grade with 81% confidence, while MDLZ has a C grade with 78% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about COST vs MDLZ?